elmeuavi/RecursiveDirSize/README.md

 This second example format is implemented on the 1-LlançarScriptMida.bat for a direct execution.

-Comparacio.ps1 - Compare diferents outputs of directories-sizes
+Comparacio.ps1 - Compare diferents executions outputs of same directories
 -------------------------------------------------------------------------------
 By executing several times the ScriptMida.ps1 mentioned before (over the same directory and WITHOUT `-Display` option), you can compare two saved results.
 The directories with the same size in the two inputs files are ignored.
 This script show only the diferences bettween the input files.